epicmouse667/WanxTraj/README.md

 │   ├── fall.mp4
 │   └── walk.mp4
 ```
 The json_of_internal_datasets.json is a standard JSON file.
-The file_path in the json can to be set as relative path, as shown in below:
+You can generate this josn file by using ``python construct_dataset.py`` The file_path in the json can to be set as relative path, as shown in below:
 ```json
 [
     {